Decomposing Borel functions using the Shore-Slaman join theorem: Summary

-More recently, a significant breakthrough was made by Semmes \cite{Sem}, who used several variations of Wadge games with {\em priority argument} to show that on zero-dimensional Polish space $\omega^\omega$, the $\borel{3}{3}$ functions are precisely the $\mathbf{\Delta}^0_3$-piecewise continuous functions, and the $\borel{2}{3}$ functions are precisely the $\mathbf{\Delta}^0_3$-piecewise $\mathbf{\Sigma}^0_2$-measurable (i.e., $\borel{1}{2}$) functions.
-The countable decomposability at all finite levels of Borel hierarchy have been studied by Pawlikowski-Sabok \cite{PawSab} and Motto Ros \cite{MRpre}.
-Naturally, many researchers expected that the Jayne-Rogers theorem and the Semmes theorem could be generalized to all finite levels of the hierarchy of Borel functions (see \cite{And07,MRpre,PawSab,Sem}).
+More recently, a significant breakthrough was made by Semmes \cite{Sem}, who used Wadge-like infinite two-player games and {\em priority arguments} to show that on the zero-dimensional Polish space $\omega^\omega$, the $\borel{3}{3}$ functions are precisely the $\mathbf{\Delta}^0_3$-piecewise continuous functions, and the $\borel{2}{3}$ functions are precisely the $\mathbf{\Delta}^0_3$-piecewise $\mathbf{\Sigma}^0_2$-measurable (i.e., $\borel{1}{2}$) functions.
+Countable decomposability at all finite levels of Borel hierarchy has been studied by Pawlikowski-Sabok \cite{PawSab} and Motto Ros \cite{MRpre}.
+Naturally, many researchers expected that the Jayne-Rogers theorem and the Semmes theorem could be generalized to all finite levels of the hierarchy of Borel functions (see Andretta \cite{And07}, Semmes \cite{Sem}, Motto Ros \cite[Conjecture 1.6]{MRpre}, and Pawlikowski-Sabok \cite[Conjectures 7.1 and 7.2, and Question 7.3]{PawSab}).